By: Kendall Jones on April 29th, 2022

-How Construction Companies Can Beat A Growing Labor Shortage
+How Construction Can Beat A Growing Labor Shortage

-Is your construction firm planning to increase headcount in 2016?
+Is your construction firm planning to increase headcount in 2022?
 That could prove to be a difficult task.
-According to a recent survey by the Associated General Contractors of America (AGC), 71 percent of firms indicated they plan to increase headcount this year.
-Unfortunately, 70 percent of firms reported having a hard time finding qualified workers and 52 percent stated worries over worker shortages was their biggest concern for their business.
+According to a recent survey by the Associated General Contractors of America, 88% of construction firms indicated they are experiencing project delays and worker shortages are the second leading cause (61%) cited behind longer lead times or shortages of materials (75%).

-The recession led to the loss of over 2.3 million jobs in construction from January 2007 to January 2011.
-A little less than half of those lost jobs have been gained back.
-Most of the workers that were let go during the recession either aged out of the workforce and retired or moved on to greener pastures in other industries.
-The median age of people working in construction is 42.7, while the average age in 1985 was 36.
-About 44 percent of all people employed in construction is age 45 or older.
-Compare that to the less than 9 percent that are 24 or younger.
-Individual companies and the industry as a whole needs to step up their efforts in order to attract more youth to jobs in construction.
+The median age of people working in construction in 2021 was 42.3, while the median age in 1985 was just 36.
+About 43% of all people employed in construction are age 45 or older.
+Compare that to the little more than 9% who are 24 or younger.
+Individual companies, and the industry as a whole, need to step up their efforts in order to attract more youth to jobs in construction.

 In order to attract top talent, you have to establish your company as an employer of choice, both within your industry and your local area.
 Offering competitive wages and benefits like health insurance and gym membership reimbursement to your employees is just the beginning.
 Remember, you’re competing for employees just like you compete for work.